 2. You can make good money

-Among Japanese learners, translators are in high demand.
-Further, this occupation is prevalent worldwide due to ample job chances and higher income.
+Translators are in high demand among Japanese learners.
+This occupation is prevalent worldwide due to ample job opportunities and higher incomes.
 These are the most critical factors.

 The demand for skilled translators is always high.
 The increased earnings result from their specialization, expertise, and experience.

-It is typical for translators to earn a more high salary than professionals in other fields related to languages.
+It is typical for translators to earn a higher salary than professionals in other language-related fields.
 This has led to a rapid increase in translator job openings.

 The need for less spoken and difficult languages like Japanese is higher, even though all languages are needed.